Skip to main content

 History

 The Northern Sonoma County Fire Protection District had its beginnings in 1904, when twenty-four citizens signed the roster as volunteer firemen and A. Thompson was unanimously selected as the Fire Chief.
 The committee on apparatus was instructed to purchase fifty feet of hose and two nozzles.
 B.W.
-Feldmeyer offered to give space for the erection of a hose cart house at the rear of his brick building and Mr. Thompson was instructed to begin construction of a hose cart immediately.
+Feldmeyer offered to give space for the erection of a hose cart house at the rear of his brick building and Mr. Thompson was instructed to immediately begin construction of a hose cart.
 Early equipment consisted of two hand pulled chemical carts and a hand pulled hose reel.
 One of the chemical carts is still in the possession of the fire department and is on display at the Geyserville Fire Station.

 Old fire department photo